Do you use Palm Oil in any of your products?

 Evidence suggests that the inclusion of the monounsaturated fats to your diet can help to promote the healthier type of cholesterol in our blood.

 Almonds, hazelnuts and peanuts are rich sources of monounsaturated fats and if eaten unsalted, just a small daily handful would contribute towards a healthy diet.

 Why do we need some fat?

-Fats are an important part of our diet; they provide the body with energy and help the body absorbing important vitamins and minerals.
+Good Fats are an important part of our diet; they provide the body with energy and help the body absorb important vitamins and minerals.
 They also contain essential fats which the body is unable to make for itself.
 However, eating too much fat can be unhealthy.

 Are your ingredients ethically sourced?